regindex/STPD-index/README.md

 -l <arg>    RLZ reference sequence length (if known).
 (Def.
 None) -o <arg>    Output index file path.
 (REQUIRED)
 ```
-The current implementation is optimized for the DNA alphabet; therefore, the input text must contain only DNA characters (A, C, G, T) and should be provided in ASCII format.
+The current implementation is **optimized for the DNA alphabet**; therefore, the input text must contain only DNA characters (A, C, G, T) and should be provided in ASCII format. <br>
+Note that the current path decomposition algorithm computes the explicit suffix tree; therefore, the software **has been tested on small input files** up to a few gigabytes in size.

 You can query the STPD-index by using the `locate` executable:
 ```